t-mw/gw2-arbitrage/README.md

 1. If running Windows, open Command Prompt or PowerShell from the Start Menu.
 PowerShell is the better choice on Windows 7.
 If running Linux or MacOS, open your terminal application.
 1. Navigate to the folder using the terminal application.
 1. Run the binary with `cargo run --release` to produce a list of items that can be crafted and immediately resold for profit on the trading post using materials purchased from the trading post.
+The prices used assume that you buy materials at the best offer and sell the crafted items at the best bid (accounting for liquidity - see [Effects of Low Liquidity](#effects-of-low-liquidity)), so the only time spent waiting is during crafting.
 Items with high 'profit / step' and 'profit on cost' values generally produce a higher return for the time invested.

     ![List of items](screen1.png)